ycpcs/cs365-spring2015/schedule.md

 title: "Schedule"
 ---

+This page lists the topics and readings for each class.
+Please do the reading before coming to class.

+This schedule will be updated occasionally: all updates will be announced in class and posted on the course web page.

 Date | Topic/Activity | Reading
 ---- | -------------- | -------
 Jan 22 | C Review | [Lecture 1: C Pointers and Dynamic Memory Allocation](lectures/lecture01.html)